awsdocs/elb-network-load-balancers-user-guide/doc_source/create-network-load-balancer.md

 1. Choose **Next: Configure Routing**\.

-## Step 2: Configure a Target Group<a name="configure-target-group"></a>
+## Step 2: Configure a target group<a name="configure-target-group"></a>

 You register targets, such as EC2 instances, with a target group\.
 The target group that you configure in this step is used as the target group in the listener rule, which forwards requests to the target group\.
-For more information, see [Target Groups for Your Network Load Balancers](load-balancer-target-groups.md)\.
+For more information, see [Target groups for your Network Load Balancers](load-balancer-target-groups.md)\.

 **To configure your target group**